 Vlashko Vitoroga Sheep

-Breeds - Serbia
+Breeds and animal husbandry - Serbia